Psychonoclast/PocketPals/README.md

 Pokémon with two stages evolve at 12 and 24
 Pokémon with one stage evolve at 16
+You have a choice whether a Pokémon evolves or not

 To SUMMON a pokeball of your chosen Pokémon simply use the following wish formula: